If you want finger-licking good spare ribs try the best oven baked barbecue rib recipe that uses a dry rub, BBQ sauce and cooked in a roaster.

 5. Apply Your BBQ Sauce at the Right Time

-You know everyone has their own personal taste for the right kind of barbecue sauce, but I have yet to make or buy one that matches Sweet Baby Rays.
-I use the “Original” recipe.
-And, yes, I know it is store-bought, but until I can find (or make) a better one, I’m going to use it faithfully.
+You know everyone has their own personal taste for the right kind of barbecue sauce, but I have yet to make or buy one that matches Sweet Baby Rays “Original” Recipe.
+And, yes, I know it is store-bought.
+But until I can find (or make) a better one, this is my go-to BBQ sauce for now.

 The BBQ sauce is slathered on the ribs during the last 10 minutes or so of cooking.
 That’s when you bake your meat uncovered.
 Be generous and cover all of the rib surfaces, top and bottom.